 So next time you notice negative thoughts or worries, visualise them as a balloon – and simply let them go. 🎈When you don’t give them power, you’d be surprised how quickly they can drift away.

 With the rise of social media, it’s too easy to check up on old friends, family, or even acquaintances who are seemingly doing so much better at life than you.
 If you notice yourself doing this more, take some time away from your screens and socials.
 The results of a study published in Preventive Medicine shows how this can benefit your mental well-being, as reduced screen time was associated with “higher levels of satisfaction and optimism, and lower levels of anxiety and depressive symptoms” in the participants.

 Despite a lot of mainstream media portraying perfectionism as a quirky character trait that highlights a person’s hardworking nature, it is actually a huge cause of stress and anxiety.

 It can worsen your mental health in a number of ways, but one of the biggest risks posed by the desire to be perfect at all times is turning to self-harm.
 This is a rising concern as cases of “cutting” increase amongst children and young teens, who are particularly at risk due to the pressures of school exams and college applications they have to contend with.

 However, perfectionism and its consequences to your health are not limited to the young, and can carry on well into adulthood where it can affect how you live your day-to-day life.

-Taking care of your mental health should be a top priority, and we hope that this article has provided some valuable information that you can take away and apply to your own life in order to look after yourself and your mental health.
+Taking care of your mental well-being should be a top priority, and we hope that this article has provided some valuable information that you can take away and apply to your own life to look after yourself and your mental well-being.

-It’s important that you always try to remember that things can get better, and if you start to put more effort into the practices that are known to benefit your mental health, you should eventually begin to notice a positive improvement in your mental well-being.
+Remember that things can always get better.
+If you start to put more effort into the practices known to benefit your mental well-being, a positive shift will come your way.